-Despite your best efforts, providing care will become more difficult as the disease progresses, and the person you are caring for becomes more dependent on you.
+It is natural when we are supporting someone living with dementia for care to become more challenging as the disease progresses and you are relied on more often.
 This is a time when many care partners need increased support for themselves.

 The following are some tips to help you take care of yourself: